ksiuwr/zosia_print/README.md

 ## Overview of solution

 - We generate HTML templates for Weasyprint using following data:
-  * places - yaml file that contains descriptions of attractions that are available nearby, needs to be updated manually to fit the location/
+  * places - yaml file that contains descriptions of attractions that are available nearby, needs to be updated manually to fit the location.
+Those files are kept in this repository.
-  * schedule - yaml file that contains schedule of the conference.
-Here is a quick overview of the format:
+  * schedule - csv file that contains schedule of the conference generated in the scheduler-spreadsheet.
-    ~~~
-    - name: <Name on the plan>
-      session_name: <Name near the lecture description>
-      events:
-              - title: <event title> (must match title on the website if it's a lecture)
-                type: <event type> (possible values: LECTURE, MEAL, EVENT, WORKSHOP)
-                startTime: <start time> (using format "hh:mm")
-                duration: <length of event in minutes>
-    ~~~
-  * data.json - json file to be exported from Zosia website
+  * data.json - json file to be exported from the Zosia website.

 - Templates and PDFs generation, as well as data validation is done by `zosia_print.py` script.
 - Generated files will be placed in the `gen` directory.